Matrix X-Sabre Pro

 When switching off Jitter Reduction the bass seems to become a little bit more articulate which in itself is nice, but the midrange and treble also become a bit too forward and a little edgy this way, and so I would recommend always using the DAC with Jitter Reduction enabled, as I did for the rest of the review.

 In USB, asynchronous is the magic word, and there are hardly any DACs that use synchronous USB, usually for good reason.
-The X-Sabre Pro however offers the user the option to choose.
+The X-Sabre Pro, however, offers the user the option to choose.
 Switching from Asynchronous to Synchronous USB mode indeed seems to illustrate nicely why this mode is not used very often anymore.
-In this context I found that all the musical aspects lost a little, while nothing was gained.
-This makes perfect sense but the setting is a nice option to have, if only to prove that the X-Sabre Pro’s clock is more accurate, or at least works better in Async mode.
+In this context, I found that all the musical aspects lost a little, while nothing was gained.
+This makes perfect sense but the setting is a nice option to have if only to prove that the X-Sabre Pro’s clock is more accurate, or at least works better in Async mode.

-Then of course there are the various filter settings.
-They provide a subtle way to tweak the sound, and vary from a softening effect to a focusing effect.
+Then, of course, there are the various filter settings.
+They provide a subtle way to tweak the sound and vary from a softening effect to a focusing effect.
 I found the default filter (mode 1) to sound best.
 The X-Sabre Pro’s midrange is very open and communicative and arguably a little dry, but its treble is always sweet and refined, and never harsh.
 The bass is solid and not woolly or soft, but somehow not as well-defined as the DAC’s nicely open and communicative midrange.
-When using a slow roll off filter such as mode 2, this effect is most pronounced, and with the DAC’s default filter mode (mode 1) this is least noticeable.
+When using a slow roll-off filter such as mode 2, this effect is most pronounced, and with the DAC’s default filter mode (mode 1) this is least noticeable.
 The brick wall filter also sounds good in the bass, but not so great overall, as it tends to flatten the sound somewhat.
 Just like with the sync USB setting, brick wall filters are not used often anymore, but it is great to have the option, again if only to convince oneself that the more modern filter settings really are technological advances, which I do think they are.
 What further helps bring out the articulation in the bass is to use pointy feet such as Cones, Ceraballs (as I did) or Stillpoints.

-Pacing is just right: not slow but also not hurried, and (the impression of) dynamic behaviour is conform that of many other modern DACs that I have reviewed recently.
+Pacing is just right: not slow but also not hurried, and (the impression of) dynamic behavior is conform that of many other modern DACs that I have reviewed recently.
 If that sounds like covered criticism that is because I feel that in spite of having a very detailed and clear sound, many current DACs sound dynamically a little compressed and less immediate than some older DACs that are no longer available such as the classic Wadias.
 But do note that the X-Sabre Pro sounds quite powerful and pretty lively overall, and just a little restrained dynamically compared to the best DACs I know.

 The Exogal DAC has little steel balls as feet so it’s only fair that the X-Sabre Pro also receives a “ball” treatment, Ceraballs in this case.